theabraryousaf/GROMACS-Protein-MD-Simulation-on-HPC-using-SLURM/README.md

 protein_md.log
 ```

-## Notes
+## Notes for beginners

 Energy minimization is run without GPU PME.
 GPU PME is used for NVT, NPT, and production MD.

+This template is for a standard protein-only system.
+Systems with ligands, cofactors, membranes, metal ions, modified residues, or nonstandard residues require extra topology/parameter files and additional checks.

+The box distance, ion settings, force field, water model, and MDP parameters should be checked for each system.
+The default `-d 1.2` cubic box is a reasonable starting point for many globular proteins but may not be suitable for every protein.

+This public template does not use `-maxwarn` by default.
 Users should inspect all `grompp` warnings and validate equilibration before using production results.
+GROMACS warnings should not be ignored unless the user understands the cause and knows it is safe.